Home » Simplify your calculations with ease. » Electrical » Cable Run Length Calculator

 • Voltage Drop per Unit Length: This can be calculate using the cable’s resistance, but for this example, we assume a standard value based on the size of the cable.

-See also Meter Multiplier Calculator Online
+See also Characteristic Impedance of a Stripline Calculator Online

 Now, calculate the maximum run length: